SThor/incremental/README.md

 ### TL;DR

-Clone the project, run `npm start` in the project directory, open [http://localhost:3000](http://localhost:3000) in the browser to view the game.
+Clone the project, run `npm install`, then run `npm start` in the project directory, open [http://localhost:3000](http://localhost:3000) in the browser to view the game.

 ### Available Scripts